BSc Chemical Physics

-In the final year of your BSc, you will take a mix of taught courses in chemistry and physics.
+In your final year, you will take a mix of taught courses in chemistry and physics.

-In Year 1, Chemistry teaching is based at the King's Buildings campus in the new Nucleus building.
+All teaching and labs are based at the King's Buildings campus with 1st year Chemistry labs taking place in the new Nucleus building.

-The King's Buildings campus is around 15 minutes from central Edinburgh via bus.
+The King's Buildings campus is around 15 minutes from central Edinburgh by bus.